eladrich/pixel2style2pixel/README.md

 Please note, you <ins>cannot</ins> set both `id_lambda` and `moco_lambda` to be active simultaneously (e.g., to use the MoCo-based loss, you should specify, `--moco_lambda=0.5 --id_lambda=0`).

+### Weights & Biases Integration
+To help track your experiments, we've integrated [Weights & Biases](https://wandb.ai/home) into our training process.
+To enable Weights & Biases (`wandb`), first make an account on the platform's webpage and install `wandb` using `pip install wandb`.
+Then, to train pSp using `wandb`, simply add the flag `--use_wandb`.

+Note that when running for the first time, you will be asked to provide your access key which can be accessed via the Weights & Biases platform.

+Using Weights & Biases will allow you to visualize the training and testing loss curves as well as intermediate training results.

 ## Testing
 ### Inference